Raainshe/Emby-Torrent-Bot/README.md

 *   **List Torrents (`/torrents`):** Displays all current torrents, their status, progress, download speed, and connected seeders/leechers.
 *   **List Seeding Torrents (`/seed`):** Shows only torrents that are currently seeding.
+*   **Seeding Time Management (`/seedstatus`):** Shows the status of automatic seeding time limits for all tracked torrents.
 *   **Add Magnet Link (`/addmagnet link:<magnet_link> [category:<category>]`):** Adds a new torrent to qBittorrent.
     *   `link`: The magnet link of the torrent to add.
     *   `category` (optional): Specifies the download category ('series', 'movie', 'anime'), which determines the save path based on environment variables.
 Defaults to 'series'.
     *   The bot will post a message with the torrent's progress and update it dynamically.
+    *   **Automatic seeding tracking:** The bot automatically tracks download time and will stop seeding after 10x the download duration.
 *   **Delete Torrents (`/delete category:<category> delete_files:<boolean>`):** Interactively select and delete torrents from qBittorrent.
     *   `category`: Filters torrents by category ('series', 'movie', 'anime') based on their save paths.
     *   `delete_files`: If true, torrent files will also be deleted from the disk.